Efficient and Physically-Consistent Modeling of Reconfigurable Electromagnetic Structures: REMS Modeling Method

 Besides the input-output relationships of a REMS and the wireless channels between multiple REMSs, one is often also interested in the total power output by the PAs, the radiated power of the REMS, or other related power metrics.
 We now define a range of potentially useful power metrics.
-We start with the following three interface-related power metrics. \begin{defi}[Interface-Related Power Metrics] We define the \emph{tuning network accepted power} as
+We start with the following three interface-related power metrics.